-The image displays the offline orders that are synchronized with the online POS store under the Order Tab > Sale History.
+The image displays the order’s sale history under the Order Tab > Sale History.

 Here the user can see all the sales recorded in the system and can view any order history or can generate an invoice for the same.

 Thus, the user can navigate to POS > Order > Sale history to see the details.

 In the POS cart if the POS agent added items and now the sales agent wants to reduce the price so they can easily edit the price of the product.